TheNoobInventor/lidarbot/README.md

 sudo apt install ros-humble-xacro
 ```

+#### Motor Driver HAT

+Need to install smbus -> `sudo pip3 install smbus` (the assumption is that you already have pip3 installed..provide install link if not)

+Add link to Waveshare's code and mention that we modified it for our purposes

 #### Teleoperation and Twist mux

 The `joy`, `teleop_twist_joy` and `twist_mux` packages are requisite by lidarbot as well: